Farrelae/exerciseapp/README.md

 CHALLENGES

--difficulites of starting and creating an idea
+- Had trouble coding the routes and mking the compatable with one another
-- had a little trouble with the routes
+- Creativity

 TAKEAWAYS